 Before 4.0 Judgements were another key to effectively fighting, leveling, defeating bosses, boosting raid DPS and health, and finally renewing your own mana pool to maintain unstoppable killing.
 Almost every judgement had some use at some point.

-Any Paladin spec can choose any one talent from any one row, for six talents at level 90.
+Any Paladin spec can choose any one talent from any one row, for seven total talents at level 100.
 The differences between specs is accounted for by the abilities, several of which are unique to each spec.

 Changing talents is easy and works just like changing glyphs.
 Open up your talent page, click the row with the talent you want to change, pay the cost (one dose of dust/powder/tome per talent,) pick the new one, learn it, and you’re good.
 Your trainer can also wipe all of your talents so you can start fresh.